 According to the Facebook Blueprint insights,

-This means that you can get a very effective ad by just breaking down the video into multiple short scenes that can easily capture the attention when showcasing a more complex story.
+This means you can get a very effective ad by breaking down the video into multiple short scenes.
+They will easily capture attention when showcasing a more complex story.

 3. Sound adds relevance